cfwheels/cfwheels/readme-base.md

 ## As an Application

-As an application, this is a starting point for a modern CFWheels applicaiton with Bootstrap integration.
+As an application, this is a starting point for a modern CFWheels application with Bootstrap integration.

-## As a Forgbox Package
+## As a ForgeBox Package

-As a Forgebox package there is some interesting things going on here.
-Although this package doesn't contains much custom code, it does have a dependies which pulls in the core folder the framework needs to function.
+As a ForgeBox package there is some interesting things going on here.
+Although this package doesn't contain much custom code, it does have a dependency which pulls in the core folder the framework needs to function.
 This folder is pulled in via this dependency:

 ```
 "Dependencies":{